-The Blue Card, Europe’s answer to the US Green Card, is a work permit allowing high-skilled non-EU citizens to work and live in any country within the European Union, excluding Denmark, Ireland and the United Kingdom, which are not party to the scheme.
+The Blue Card, Europe’s answer to the US Green Card, is a work permit allowing high-skilled non-EU citizens to work and live in any country within the European Union, excluding Denmark and Ireland, which are not party to the scheme.
 Kai Dambach/InfoMigrants explains how it works.

 The EU Blue Card is a residence permit issued to highly qualified persons from third countries planning to work in the EU.
 Its holders are granted benefits and securities, but the permits can be very difficult to obtain.